jshirota/PreStorm/README.md

 ![code](/images/p24.png)

 Here's a typical type definition used by PreStorm.
 The tool generates this for you.
 Mapped properties must be defined as public virtual.
 At runtime, PreStorm creates a new type inheriting from this defined type and these properties are overridden.
-The use defined type itself inherits from Feature or Feature<T> where T is the strict geometry type.
+The use defined type itself inherits from Feature or Feature&lt;T&gt; where T is the strict geometry type.
 This how we declare that the city has x and y and the county has an area.

 ![code](/images/p25.png)